-- Ensure that all hull penetrations are closed or secure. - · Check the boat for bilge water before lifting. - Excessive quantities of bilge water can shift, changing the balance of the load. - Check for thru-hull appendages such as knot meters and stabilizers, rub, spray, and splash rails, so that they are not damaged by the lifting equipment. - Check the hull structure to locate shafts, rudders, struts, and the forward and aft ends of any keels. - Check the hull's structural configuration, including the location of bulkheads, stringers, engines, and tanks. - · Check bilges for water ingress following launch. - Transport the boat as close to the ground as practicable.
+- Check the boat for bilge water before lifting. - Excessive quantities of bilge water can shift, changing the balance of the load. - Check for thru-hull appendages such as knot meters and stabilizers, rub, spray, and splash rails, so that they are not damaged by the lifting equipment. - Check the hull structure to locate shafts, rudders, struts, and the forward and aft ends of any keels. - Check the hull's structural configuration, including the location of bulkheads, stringers, engines, and tanks. - Check bilges for water ingress following launch. - Transport the boat as close to the ground as practicable.